OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

 (``MyVendorMyModuleArticle_parent``).
 The shop creates the class chain in such a way that once your module is activated, all methods from the ``OxidEsales\Eshop\Application\Model\Article`` are available in ``MyVendorMyModuleArticle`` and can be overwritten with module functionality.

+**IMPORTANT**: It is only possible to patch shop BC and virtual namespace classes.
+Directly patching classes from the shop edition namespaces is not allowed and such a module can not be activated.
+Trying to activate it gives an error in the admin backend.

 No own module namespace
 ^^^^^^^^^^^^^^^^^^^^^^^